shangfei2014/wombats-learning/_posts/2015-06-23-avenue-english.markdown

 2. a way of approaching a problem or making progress towards something.

-"We plan to pursue all available avenues to get our message to the the management team"
+"We plan to pursue all available avenues to achieve our team goals"

 <img width='300' src="http://www.youwall.com/papel/memorial_avenue_wallpaper_d5a08.jpg"/>